openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

  * Have a defined governing body of at least 5 or more members (owners and core maintainers), of which no more than 1/3 is affiliated with the same employer.
 In the case there are 5 governing members, 2 may be from the same employer.
  * Have a documented and publicly accessible description of the project's governance, decision-making, and release processes.
  * Have a healthy number of committers from at least two organizations.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
- * Adopt the OpenJS Foundation Code of Conduct.
+ * Adopt the Foundation Code of Conduct.
  * Explicitly define a project governance and committer process.
 This is preferably laid out in a GOVERNANCE.md file and references a CONTRIBUTING.md and OWNERS.md file showing the current and emeritus committers.
  * Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website).
  * Other metrics as defined by the applying Project during the application process in cooperation with the CPC.